axelarnetwork/webdocs/docs/roles/controller.md

 :::tip

 Deploy the gateway contract however you wish.
-One option is to use [version 5 of MyEtherWallet](https://v5.myetherwallet.com/) with Metamask.
-You need native tokens for the EVM chain to pay gas.
+One option is to use [version 5 of MyEtherWallet](https://v5.myetherwallet.com/) with Metamask as suggested in the video [Onboarding Avalanche to the Axelar Network](https://www.youtube.com/watch?v=iZgqneh7s88).

-[TODO link to deployment video?]

 :::